datsoftlyngby/dat2sem2020SpringBornholm/docs/Modul2/Week2-Database/exercises/SQLex1.md

 **Based on the [ClassicModels database](DatabaseClassicModels.sql).**

-- 1 (G) - Get the script file: DatabaseClassicModels.sql from the github repo
+- 1 (G) - Get the script file: DatabaseClassicModels.sql
-- 2 (G) - Run the script on you local Mysql server
+- 2 (G) - Run the script on your local Mysql server
 - 3 (G) - Check that there were no errors and that 8 tables were created and filled with data.

 ###  SELECT (ONE TABLE only)